Paramount+: Rebrand as Paramount+

 In September 2021, it was announced that Showtime's direct-to-consumer service would be offered as part of a bundle with Paramount+.
 Showtime content would still be accessed via the Showtime app and website, but plans were announced for Showtime content to be accessible within the Paramount+ apps for its DTC subscribers later in 2022.
-The change was implemented in August 2022, with subscribers on both services able to upgrade to the combined "Paramount+ with Showtime" service, and the bundle also available with a discount for new subscribers as an introductory offer.
+The change was implemented in August 2022, with subscribers on both services able to upgrade to the combined "Paramount+ with Showtime" service for $11.99 per-month with ads and $14.99 without; a discount for new subscribers was available as an introductory offer through October 2.

 On August 15, 2022, Walmart reached an exclusive deal with Paramount+ to offer the streaming service as part of its Walmart+ offering.
 It meant that Walmart+ customers could access the ad-supported plan on Paramount+ at no additional charge.
 Qantas also announced it had partnered with Paramount ANZ to offer Paramount+ on its in-flight entertainment systems.

-On January 30, 2023, it was announced that Paramount+ will formally merge with Showtime in the United States later in the year, with the pay television service to be formally renamed Paramount+ with Showtime to match the name of its associated streaming product.
+On June 27, 2023, Showtime's direct-to-consumer service in the United States was fully integrated with the advertising-free premium tier of Paramount+, replacing the aforementioned bundle first introduced in 2021.
+The newly renamed "Paramount+ with Showtime" premium tier was raised from $9.99 to $11.99 per month while the "Essential" plan (containing advertising and no Showtime content) was raised from $4.99 to $5.99 per month.
+The Showtime Anytime app was discontinued on December 14, 2023.
+That same month on December 6, Paramount announced that the apps for Nickelodeon, Nick Jr., MTV, Comedy Central, Paramount Network, and Showtime would be discontinued soon.
+The apps were discontinued on January 31, 2024, although this did not include CBS' app.
+The reason was to encourage more users to sign up for Paramount+.
+Paramount+’s sister streaming service Noggin was shut down on July 2, 2024 for the same reason.
+Noggin originally ceased operations as a television service on September 28, 2009, in favor of the Nick Jr. Channel.